poppatchara/Arch-Linux-Install-Memo/README.md

 ### Theme
 🎨 These are my personal favorites — use them as a starting point and change anything you don’t like.

+Stutter note: Whitesur, Orchis, and Colloid themes caused window-resize stutter on my system.
+Qogir, Darkly, and Vinyl didn’t.
+Hardware may change results, so try a few before settling.

 KDE settings path: **System Settings → Appearance**.